 - Countries of the European Union

-Tourists travelling with one of the following valid passports will not require a tourist visa:
+Tourists travelling with one of the following valid passport or visa will not require a tourist visa:

 - Northern Island